 Complete list of BAMS submission types and article components

 The text should be divided into sections, each with a separate heading and numbered consecutively.
 The section/subsection headings should be typed on a separate line [e.g., 1.
 Introduction, a.
 Data, 1) RADIOSONDE, and (i) Experiment 1].
 Sections in BAMS need not be numbered.
 See above for more information on Formatting.

 The AMS requires that all topically relevant funding sources, including recipients and grant numbers, as well as conflicts of interest, are fully disclosed in the Acknowledgments of all submissions.
 Please omit the word “number” from grant or contract information.

-Authors are required to include a Data Availability Statement in its own section to inform the reader where the data associated with a paper are available, and how and under what conditions (if any) the data can be accessed (please see the updated Data Policy and Guidelines).
+Authors are required to include an Availability Statement in its own section to inform the reader where the data and software associated with a paper are available, and how and under what conditions (if any) they can be accessed (please see the updated Data and Software Policy and Guidelines).
 Include a list of the repositories along with associated persistent digital object identifiers (DOIs), if applicable.